mdbenjam/testing-library-visualizer/README.md

   setup,
 } from "react-testing-visualizer";
 import path from "path";
+import { expect } from "@jest/globals";
+import { screen, within, fireEvent } from "@testing-library/react";
+import userEvent from "@testing-library/user-event";

 setup(path.join(__dirname, "..", "build")); // This should point to wherever your built assets are

+registerCommands({ screen, within, fireEvent, userEvent, expect }); // This should include any commands you want to run.
+See the custom command section below.
 ```

 ## Debugging a test